CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

      'A string could be just as small as one character or as big as many pages' 'Any data type under a single quote, double quote or backtick is a string'

-     Booleans
+<li>Booleans</li>
-     A boolean value is either True or False.
-Any comparisons returns a boolean value, which is either true or false.

-     A boolean data type is either a true or false value.
+<p> A boolean value is either True or False.
+Any comparisons returns a boolean value, which is either true or false.<br>A boolean data type is either a true or false value.</p>

      Example: